-The Continental GT3 is powered by a race-prepared and dry-sump version of Bentley’s powerful but efficient 4.0-litre twin-turbo V8, with many components carried over from the road-going engine.
+The Continental GT3 is powered by a race-prepared and dry-sump version of Bentley’s powerful but efficient 4.0-liter twin-turbo V8, with many components carried over from the road-going engine.
 Developing up to 600 bhp in unrestricted race configuration via a motorsport engine management system, the V8 provides the GT3 with highly competitive power in a compact and lightweight package that’s perfect for racing.
-Power is transmitted to the rear wheels via a carbon fibre propshaft to an Xtrac six-speed sequential gearbox with a limited slip differential, mounted as a transaxle for optimised weight distribution.
+Power is transmitted to the rear wheels via a carbon fiber prop shaft to an Xtrac six-speed sequential gearbox with a limited-slip differential, mounted as a transaxle for optimized weight distribution.
 Gear actuations are completed via a pneumatic shift system, controlled by paddles mounted to the steering wheel.

-The exterior of the car features a comprehensive aerodynamic package, to maximise downforce with optimised drag.
-A top-mounted carbon fibre rear wing provides rear downforce and stability, while a carbon fibre splitter balances the aerodynamic forces at the front of the car.
-Revisions have been made to the bonnet, bumpers, fenders and sills in order to optimise the car’s drag coefficient and to assist with engine cooling.
+The exterior of the car features a comprehensive aerodynamic package, to maximize downforce with optimized drag.
+A top-mounted carbon fiber rear wing provides rear downforce and stability, while a carbon-fiber splitter balances the aerodynamic forces at the front of the car.
+Revisions have been made to the bonnet, bumpers, fenders, and sills in order to optimize the car’s drag coefficient and to assist with engine cooling.

-The Continental GT3 now starts its programme of developmental track work, focussing on optimising the car’s performance based on simulations and refining the car’s abilities.
+The Continental GT3 now starts its program of developmental track work, focussing on optimizing the car’s performance based on simulations and refining the car’s abilities.
 Once homologation with the FIA has been completed, the GT3 will enter its first development races before starting full competition in the FIA Blancpain Series in 2014.

 The Continental GT3 made its official running debut on the famous Goodwood Festival of Speed Hillclimb in July, piloted twice a day by Bentley Boy and 2003 Le Mans champion, Guy Smith.
 The car was on display in the F1 paddock, while the original Continental GT3 Concept Racer, unveiled at the Paris Auto Salon last September, could be seen inside the Bentley stand at the main paddock.